 “Employers around the UK can breathe a sigh of relief at the Supreme Court’s decision in the Morrisons’ case”, this is the opinion of Julia Wilson, a partner in the Employment practice at Baker McKenzie.
 The Supreme Court overturned the Court of Appeal in a landmark ruling that confirmed that Morrisons is not vicariously liable for employee’s deliberate disclosure of personal data of co-workers.

 Andrew Skelton, a former senior internal auditor leaked the payroll data of over 100,000 staff which resulted in thousands of Morrisons staff making claims against the supermarket.
 The Court of Appeal’s decision regarding the case was overturned by the Supreme Court stating the chain should not be held accountable for the criminal acts of an ex-employee.

-Lord Reed explained that the company should not be held accountable for Mr Skelton’s “personal vendetta” against the business, as he had received a disciplinary a month earlier.
-As Lord Reed explained businesses can only be held liable for the actions of staff if they were linked to their daily duties.
+The Supreme Court’s president, Lord Reed explained that the company should not be held accountable for Mr Skelton’s “personal vendetta” against the business, as he had received a disciplinary a month earlier.
+Lord Reed said that businesses can only be held liable for the actions of staff if they were linked to their daily duties.

 Ms Wilson said: